How fast will my data be on a 5G plan?

 How does 5G compare to 4G?

-However, 5G works with a set of high and low frequencies that are much different than those of 4G.
+This set of high and low frequencies that are much different than those of 4G.
 Since these frequencies were previously untapped, they can now be used to augment existing bandwidths in the face of expanding data connection demands.

 These frequencies are also highly directional, meaning that they can be used right next to signals from other generations of wireless networks without interruptions or interference.